Updated: Aug 27, 2021

-For those trying to conceive during this time and treatment has been put on hold, I am sorry.
+For those undergoing fertility treatments during this time which has been put on hold, I am sorry.

 I know it can be heartbreaking to feel you are so close to becoming pregnant and then something out of your control disrupts your plans.